Healthy Asian dishes and where to eat them in Chinatown

 You can find many of the ingredients and herbs you need to make Chinese herbal chicken soup at SeeWoo supermarket or Beijing Tong Ren Tang.

 What sounds like a pesky winter mould is actually a pretty, white fronds of fungus, related to the mushroom family.
 A super all-rounder, snow fungus fights inflammation, aids digestion and is great for dry coughs.
 A popular Chinese tonic is snow fungus and pear soup and it’s loaded with nutrition.
 In the broth with the snow fungus go red dates, rock sugar, lotus seeds and nasi pears.
-Make this soup in your kitchen at home by grabbing what you need from SeeWoo in Chinatown.< Go Back To Lifestyle & Culture
+Want to try making your own?
+Grab what you need from SeeWoo Supermarket in Chinatown!< Go Back To Lifestyle & Culture